A wealth of SEO insights can be gleaned from analyzing Google Analytics.

 While some high bounce rates may not necessarily translate into a poor user experience (take sites with a lot of recipes for example), it may be indicative that visitors haven’t found what they were looking for on the site.

-A website’s design and a poor UI/UX are also usually culprits for a high bounce rate.
+A website’s page speed performance, design, and poor UI/UX are also usually culprits for a high bounce rate.

 Adjust the time frame in Google Analytics and assess your bounce rate quarter-over-quarter to determine if it has either increased or decreased.

 If it has increased significantly, it may be a sign that something on the site needs updating.